marcodondo97/PWA-GreenpassChecker/README.md

 ### Introduction

-Green Pass Checker is a React web application that scans and validates European COVID-19 Green Pass QR codes.
+Greenpasschecker is a React web application that scans and validates European COVID-19 Green Pass QR codes.
 It is designed to be fast, mobile-friendly, and easily deployable as a Progressive Web App (PWA).

 ### Description